 I found I could not speak.
 In my head I was completely lucid but the words kept flapping about like fish out of water.
 I could not get hold of them enough to speak them.

 All the words were there, but it was like a library after vandals have got in and have thrown all the books on to the floor: you know the book you want is there somewhere - but WHERE?

 I didn’t know that I would ever be able to speak again, but very gradually it started to come back.
-First came ‘yes’ and ‘no’, but I did not always get it right and had to correct it with hand gestures.
-Later on my call-button didn’t work, and it took me three days to work out that I had to find the word ‘bell’.
-It was all a great effort.
+First I managed to retrieve ‘yes’ and ‘no’, but I did not always get it right and had to correct it with hand gestures.
+Later on, my call-button didn’t work, and it took me three days to work out that I had to find the word ‘bell’.
+It was all very, very difficult.

 Aphasia 4 (2007), multi media

 The words spill beyond the frame of the photograph (or is it the head?) but make no sense.

 Interruptions in the meticulous, orderly function of the brain.
 Words are lost or not understood.

 The words were all there but I couldn’t find the ones I wanted, because the ‘filing system’ in my head was mangled up.

 In my head . . .
 1 (2009), multi media

 In the context of aphasia, words - whether spoken or written or read - seem to me to be a two-way communication between the brain and the outside world.
 The series of images, ‘In my head …’, explores ways to develop a visual language to explore this idea.
 Maybe the hole cut in the mount board is the interface between inside and outside – and between back and front.